Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-Edit-The-World.md

 along.
 This is due to the weights and how they interact.
 When you add weights into the picture, the software combines the transforms in a pseudo-random way and the weights control how likely the transforms are to "trigger".
-For more details about the math involved check the video here.
+For more details about the math involved check the video [here][chaos-video].
 If you'd rather skip this and come back to it later, that's also fine.

 [Chaos Video][chaos-video]